 - Easy care and maintenance

-Your Sales Representative can help you choose the right Flooring.
-During your FREE In-Home Estimate, your Representative will explain choices to fit your home, budget and lifestyle.
+Your flooring professional can help you choose the right flooring for your bathroom.
+During your FREE In-Home Estimate, your Representative will explain choices to fit your home, budget, and lifestyle.

-Laminate Flooring is durable and easy to clean.
-Its realistic wood visuals provide your Bathroom with a warm, soft, inviting look.
-And it’s stain resistant to help keep Bathrooms looking great.
-Keep in mind the potential for exposure to moisture when choosing Laminate Flooring for your Bathroom - you will need to wipe up topical spills immediately and avoid allowing liquids to stand on the floor.
+Laminate flooring is durable and easy to clean.
+Its realistic wood visuals provide your bathroom with a warm, inviting look.
+And it’s stain resistant to help keep bathrooms looking great.

-Ceramic Tile and Porcelain Tile set the stage for a beautiful Bathroom.
+Ceramic tile and porcelain tile set the stage for a beautiful bathroom.
 They provide a rich, textured, timeless style that is exceptionally durable.
-Tile is also naturally mold resistant and easy to clean and maintain, which makes it a good match for Bathrooms.

-This economical Flooring is not only moisture and slip resistant; it’s also warmer and more comfortable underfoot than Tile.
-Luxury Vinyl Tile can also be installed without grout, making it easier to clean frequently.
+This economical flooring is not only moisture and slip resistant; it’s also warmer and more comfortable underfoot than tile.
+Vinyl tile can also be installed without grout, making it easier to clean frequently.

-Sheet Vinyl is a durable, budget-friendly option that provides the look of natural Tile and Stone.
-However, Vinyl is softer underfoot than Tile.
-In addition, it’s moisture resistant, slip resistant and antimicrobial to help prevent the growth of microorganisms.
+Sheet vinyl is a durable, budget-friendly option that provides the look of natural tile and stone.
+However, sheet vinyl is softer underfoot than tile.

-Want to let light in and maintain privacy?
-With a top-down, bottom-up feature, you can have both.
-Plus, there are plenty of options for Window Treatments that can work well in rooms that have high humidity levels.
+Want to let light in and maintain bathroom privacy?
+There are plenty of options for window treatments that can work well in rooms that have high humidity levels, like bathrooms.